 For medical questions, we encourage you to review our information with your doctor.

-Your pathology report will list each core separately by a number (or letter) assigned to it by the pathologist, with each core (biopsy sample) having its own diagnosis.
-If cancer or some other problem is found, it is often not in every core, so you need to look at the diagnoses for all of the cores to know what's going on with you.
+The pathologist will give each core (biopsy sample) a number (or letter) in your pathology report, and each core will get its own diagnosis .
+If cancer or some other problem is found, it is often not in every core, so you need to look at the diagnoses for all of the cores to know what's going on.

-There are a lot of things that can be seen under the microscope that are not cancer yet can look like cancer.
-Because of this, the pathologist has to be very cautious when diagnosing prostate cancer, especially on a small biopsy sample.
+A lot of things that can be seen under the microscope are not cancer but can look like cancer, so the pathologist has to be very cautious when diagnosing prostate cancer, especially on a small biopsy sample.

-All of these are terms for things that the pathologist might see under the microscope that are benign (not cancer), but sometimes can look like cancer under the microscope.
+All of these are benign (not cancer) conditions the pathologist might see under the microscope, but that can sometimes look like cancer.

-Atypical adenomatous hyperplasia (which is sometimes called adenosis) is another benign condition that can sometimes be seen on a prostate biopsy.
+Atypical adenomatous hyperplasia (sometimes called adenosis) is another benign condition that can sometimes be seen on a prostate biopsy.